 Environmental stewardship is a cornerstone of BGIS's global operating philosophy.
-This is guided by our integrated management system, based on the ISO 14001 standard and best practices, which is encompassed by the leading services we provide, including: real estate services, facilities management, project delivery, professional services, and workplace solutions.
+This is guided by our integrated management system, based on the ISO 14001 standard and best practices, which is encompassed by the leading services we provide.
 Through our commitments, BGIS enables innovation corporately and across our clients' real estate portfolios by developing and implementing industry leading real estate and facility management solutions.